Your Daily Pharma Scoop: Gilead, Some History; Biogen's Spinraza, MDCO New Data, REPH Action Date

 Today we will discuss a Gilead (GILD) article titled Time To Trust Gilead Again, by Activist Stocks.
 This is a brief article that discusses the investor excitement over the Kite Pharma acquisition, harks us back to the 2011 Pharmasset acquisition, and then involves itself in a technical analysis of why Gilead looked like a buy in June.

 I don’t believe biotech companies can be technically analyzed except for momentum or day trading, so I will not get into that aspect of the article.
-To say that charts looked bullish in June really doesn’t capture Gileas as a company for me as it was in June.
+To say that charts looked bullish in June really doesn’t capture Gilead as a company for me as it was in June.
 I was thoroughly invested, and trust me, most of June was nothing but pain.
 Just looking at those charts, showing a 5-6% spike in June, I would have never bought the stock if I didn’t know the company.

 What I will rather delve into is some interesting history based on the following paragraphs:

-“Gilead's (GILD) demise was a different story.
+“Gilead's ((NASDAQ:GILD)) demise was a different story.
 Investors have been waiting and waiting for the company to make a big acquisition when it's pipeline went stale after the home run success of Sovaldi, which treated HCV (HIV and hepatitis C).
 Rewind back to 2011 when Gilead purchased Pharmasset for $11b in a huge gamble to enter the hepatitis C space.
 Investors were not thrilled with the 89% premium it had to pay after the company had already tripled that year with no marketed products.

 Eighty-two percent of a survey conducted over the acquisition believed that the price was too steep for Gilead.
 Fast forward a couple years, the bet paid off handsomely, but profits from Sovaldi were short lived after such rapid success with patients.”

 I did a quick period study of old Gilead articles on Seeking Alpha, and found a lot of interesting stuff.
-This isn’t just for academic interest, however; investors can take a lot of relevant cue from the similarities and differences between the Pharmasset and the Kite acquisitions.
+This isn’t just for academic interest, however; investors can take a lot of relevant cues from the similarities and differences between the Pharmasset and the Kite acquisitions.
 The article that really helped out was one by Chris Katje, who I believe is still active on Seeking Alpha.
-This was written on November 28, 2011, couple weeks after Gilead completed the acquisition.
+This was written on November 28, 2011, couple of weeks after Gilead completed the acquisition.

 One major difference between that acquisition and today’s is the difference in Gilead itself.
 In 2011, Gilead was the dominant 50% player in the HIV market, making about $7bn in annual revenue on a $30bn market cap.
-More importantly, there was no question of falling prices for Gilead in the months and he year prior to the acquisition.
+More importantly, there was no question of falling prices for Gilead in the months and the year prior to the acquisition.
 Gilead was rising quite steadily then, unlike now, during the Kite acquisition, when it was falling steadily in the year previously.

 So the Pharmasset acquisition was made during buoyant times, and the Kite acquisition was made during depressed, nervous times.
 We tend to make different sorts of mistakes when we are buoyant than when we are depressed, but generally, we err towards caution.
-Gilead paid an 89% premium on a company, Pharmasset, that didn’t/wouldn’t have a product in the market for another couple more years - that too, after the company was up 3x that year.
+Gilead paid an 89% premium on a company, Pharmasset, that didn’t/wouldn’t have a product in the market for another couple of more years - that too, after the company was up 3x that year.

 Kite will have a product by January 2018 in one indication, with more to come if all goes well.
 Gilead paid only a 29% premium over Kite.
 Interestingly, both were acquired for about the same price.
 Meaning, Gilead was much more cautious with its spending this time round, considering Kite has a much more advanced product than Pharmasset had in those days.

 The other difference - something that we discussed in a Vertex (VRTX) article yesterday (this article will be available to non-members of the Total Pharma Tracker sometime this month) - is that HCV is in a way a niche market, although a very large niche, just like Cystic Fibrosis is for Vertex.
 But CAR-T isn’t like that; it is an oncology drug therapy that can be used in a variety of non-solid cancer types, and conceivably (though I have my doubts), in solid tumors.

 This is a vast, very vast market - so while the potential is much larger, there’s a loss of focus, a lack of dominance, and a large number of competitors of all hue and color.
-Even Roche, which is an oncology giant, isn’t referred to as a market dominator.
+Even Roche (OTCQX:RHHBY), which is an oncology giant, isn’t referred to as a market dominator.
 Gilead won’t have any chance of doing that, unlike in HCV, where it quickly dominated the market, eclipsing, coincidentally, Vertex and its Incivek, which was the dominant player in those neanderthal days.

 Another interesting angle: in 2011, John Milligan was still the President of Gilead, like now; only he also became CEO in 2016.
 Of the 14 people named as Senior Management at Gilead, 13 were still there during their other big acquisition - Pharmasset.
 Probably over 80% of a biotech company’s intangible value lies in its management, so it is reassuring that we have the same people at the helm, still.
-What did Tennyson say in Ulysses? - “Made weak by time and fate, but strong in will..”
+What did Tennyson say in Ulysses? - “Made weak by time and fate, but strong in will...”
 All good stuff!
 One hopes that’s true for those guys who did it so well before.

 There must be many other comparisons that escape me now - and I welcome readers to gleefully point them out to me in the comments sections below.
-But the bottomline is, last time, they took a mid stage product through the market and made billions out of it.
+But the bottom line is, last time, they took a mid stage product through the market and made billions out of it.
 Gilead has historically been quite efficient with its acquisitions - under more or less the same management.
-As Mr Katje says, quite rightly, I should say, “Gilead has made great use of drugs acquired through pipelines of companies it has bought out.”
+As Mr. Katje says, quite rightly, I should say, “Gilead has made great use of drugs acquired through pipelines of companies it has bought out.”

 So this little bit of history gives me hope that I should not only hold on to my “overpriced” GILD shares from earlier and happier times, but the conviction that I should buy more at current prices.
 Some analysts have said that Vertex could have been a great BO for Gilead.
 Vertex has its focus - CF - and Gilead has its - HIV/HCV.
 So, another focus acquisition would have been efficient, according to some.
-However, Vertex is a $40bn company, and paying $50bn for Vertex would have thoroughly changed the $100bn market cap Gilead.
+However, Vertex is a $40bn company, and paying $50bn for Vertex would have thoroughly changed the $100bn market cap of Gilead.
 I am, therefore, quite happy with the Kite acquisition, and expect good things to come.

 Stocks in the news: Analysis of MDCO, BIIB, REPH